 Once Black-Scholes is structured, we use an iterative technique to solve for σ.
 This method works for options where Black-Scholes model has a closed form solution.

-An ITM option has 10 days for expiration.
+An ITM (In the money) option has 10 days for expiration.
 The strike price is 55 and the current stock price is 50.
 The stock has daily volatility of 0.03.
 The risk free interest rate is assumed to be 0.02.

 Alternatively, d2 can be calculated as